 Definition of an Assistance Animal According to Canadian Law

-An emotional support animal letter (ESA letter) is what separates a pet from an assistance animal.
-It is basically a prescription that states that the animal is part of a treatment plan to mitigate the symptoms of a diagnosed mental illness, mood disorder or other emotional condition.
+An emotional support animal letter (ESA letter) is what separates a mere pet from an assistance animal.
+It’s a legal document proving that your four-legged companion is part of a clinical treatment plan to mitigate the symptoms of a diagnosed mental illness, mood disorder, or other emotional condition.

-An ESA letter is the document that proves to airlines (and often landlords) that you need you ESA with you on flights and in rented accommodation.
+An ESA letter is the document that proves to airlines (and often landlords) that you need your ESA with you on flights and in rented accommodations.

-Very important: Only a qualified mental health professional can issue an ESA letter.
-Any online company trying to sell you an ESA certificate or proof of registry is a scam.
-Unless your ESA letter is from this person, that document is not worth the paper it’s printed on!
+Please keep in mind that only a qualified mental health professional who can practice in your province can issue you an ESA letter.
+Any online company trying to sell you an ESA certificate or proof of registry is a scam, so watch out for fake ESA letters!

 Travel Laws: The Canadian Transportation Agency

-Thanks to the Canadian Transportation Agency, traveling with an assistance animal by plane is possible.
-Free of charge.
+Thanks to the Canadian Transportation Agency, traveling with an assistance animal by plane is possible and free of charge.
 This agency makes it possible for anyone with a disability to travel with their assistance animal.

 However, always be sure to research the rules and regulations of the train, ferry or plane company you plan on traveling with!
-Yes, your ESA is protected by this federal law, but you still need to respect the rules travel agencies put in place for the safety and comfort of all passengers.
+You still need to respect the restrictions travel agencies put in place for the safety and comfort of all passengers.